DDLund/Solar-powerplant-analysis/README.md

 ### Identify Inverter Underperformance
 ![](images/residcurveC.png)
-We consider the residuals obtained by subtracting thre regression prediiton from the yield mesurements.
+We consider the residuals obtained by subtracting the regression prediction from the yield mesurements.
 We generously label under-performing yields as any yield that is three standard deviations below the mean.
 Above we give a picture of the fit in blue and low-power points in red.

 ### Predict when an Inverter will Under-perform
 ![](images/lagplot.png)